DARK-art108/Bank-Note-Authentication/README.md

 **Note**: bank_auth is a docker image name, you can name it anything!!

-Now your Docker Container is running at ` http://127.0.0.1:8000/docs` and this is the Swagger UI of FastAPI.
+Now your Docker Container is running at ` http://127.0.0.1:5000/docs or http://localhost:5000/docs` and this is the Swagger UI of FastAPI.

 ## Frontend Using Streamlit